JFRashu/SimpleCalculator/README.md

 # Calculator App

-A modern, user-friendly calculator application for Android with both portrait and landscape modes, designed with a robust ViewModel to handle device rotation seamlessly.
+A simple, user-friendly calculator application for Android with both portrait and landscape modes, designed with a robust ViewModel to handle device rotation seamlessly.
+This project was developed as a learning exercise during the Edge Course Mobile App Development program under the mentorship of Sourav Palit (Principal App Engineer, Getonnet) and Hasan Murad (Assistant Professor of CSE, CUET).

+## Project Context

+This calculator app serves as a practical implementation of ViewModel architecture and rotation handling in Android development.
+It was created as part of my ongoing journey in mobile app development while studying Computer Science and Engineering at Chittagong University of Engineering & Technology (CUET).

 ## Screenshots